By Dr. Eddie Capparucci, Ph.D., LPC, CSAS

 Indirect Messages Delivered

-There are four very critical and strong messages you send you spouse when you Walk Into the Fire.
-And all of them can lead ultimately to healing.
+There are four critical and strong messages you send your spouse when you Walk Into the Fire.
+And all of them can lead to healing.

 - You are not trying to rush me through the grieving process.

 - You understand even though I am not visibility showing my pain, it is still here.